 CHANNING, Eva.
 Boston 17.5.1854 — Tryon, Polk County, North Carolina 23.3.1930.
 U.S. Suffragist, Student of Indology.
-Born in a wealthy Boston family, daughter of William Francis Channing and Susan Elizabeth Burdick.
+Born in a wealthy Boston family, daughter of William Francis Channing (1820–1901), a physician, scientist and abolitionist, and Susan Elizabeth Burdick, a suffragist.
+Parents divorced 1859.
 Studied at Boston University, graduated 1877.
 Then studied in Paris and Leipzig (with special permission) until 1882.
 Probably became a teacher in Boston.
 She was the first female member of both the American Oriental Society and the American Philological Association and acquainted with Whitney.
 She is described as a free spirit, adventurous and outspoken.
-Probably she was that “Eva Ch. of Boston, who visited California in summer 1908 [and] was a firm believer in national parks” (Merchant).
+Probably she was that “Eva Channing of Boston, who visited California in summer 1908 [and] was a firm believer in national parks” (Merchant).

 Publications: M.A. thesis Myth-Genesis explained by Comparative Mythology.
 Manuscript 1877.